20493 - INNOVATION AND COMPETITION IN LIFE SCIENCE

 (6 credits - I sem. - OP | SECS-P/06)

 Class 31: FABIO MONTOBBIO

 The course studies innovation and competition in the life sciences sector, a sector that is considered revolutionary and extremely important for the social and economic prosperity of modern countries.
 This sector has a very rapid economic growth, is highly research intensive, heavily regulated and involves companies in the fields of biotechnology, pharmaceuticals and biomedical technologies.
 This innovation has applications in a variety of fields, from new therapies to agriculture, spanning over the traditional industry boundaries.
 The management of innovation in the life sciences sector involves interactions with a set of public and private research organizations and a careful handling of intellectual property rights.
 Innovation and competition in the life sciences sector raise also key societal and ethical challenges that involve advanced and developing countries (e.g. genetics, biodiversity, vaccines etc.).
 Examples of the most relevant dynamics and controversies in the sector are discussed through case studies, with a specific attention to new business models, regulation, intellectual property and knowledge transfer policies.
-The course is based on class work (presentation and discussions) and benefits from the contribution of practitioners, international organizations (UN, WIPO, EPO) and experts.
+The course is based on class work with a creation of business plan, its presentation and discussion and benefits from the contribution of practitioners, international organizations and experts.